Explore Programs & Events

 Stories in the Garden

-Stories in the Garden is every Friday at 10:30 a.m.
+Stories in the Garden is every Friday at 10:30 a.m. during the summer.
 Children ages 0 to 7, accompanied by a parent or caregiver, are invited to enjoy a fun and exciting story and activity.
 Storytime will feature a storyteller from the Bud Werner Memorial Library.

 Each week will feature a different theme and a fun activity.
-Storytime will take place in the Children’s Garden featuring the Fairy House Garden Village.
-This is an outdoor program so please bring sunscreen, your hat, bug stray, and be prepared for a lot of fun!
+Storytime will take place in the Children’s Garden.
+This is an outdoor program so please bring sunscreen, your hat, bug spray, and be prepared for a lot of fun!

 Lulie Crawford’s Wildflowers and Watercolors